George Davidsohn

-George Davidsohn (January 20, 1936, in Montevideo – October 16, 2015, in New York City) was the founder of Davidsohn Computer Services / BTSI and Davidsohn Global Technologies.
+George Davidsohn (January 20, 1936 – October 16, 2015) was the founder of Davidsohn Computer Services / BTSI and Davidsohn Global Technologies.

 Early life and career

-Davidsohn was born in Montevideo to a Jewish family originating from Transylvania; when he was ten, the family moved to New York City where his father worked as a diplomatic consul.
+Davidsohn was born in Montevideo; when he was ten, the family moved to New York City where his father worked as a diplomatic consul.
 At 14, Davidsohn started his career on Wall Street as an IBM punched-card clerk, while attending high school at night.
 He attended Brooklyn College and the New York Institute of Finance.

-George Davidsohn & Son, Inc.

-In 1956, Davidsohn left Dean Witter and founded Davidsohn Computer Services.

-In 1973, Davidsohn himself left Control Data and formed The Davidsohn Group, a subsidiary of George Davidsohn & Son, Inc. As of January 2009, George Davidsohn & Son, Inc. is now Davidsohn Global Technologies and his son, Joseph has taken over as President and CEO.
+The Davidsohn Group

+In 1962, Davidsohn developed one of the first computerized post-trade processing systems on Wall Street while working with Dean Witter, helping to automate clearing and settlement operations in the securities industry.

+In 1966, he founded Davidsohn Computer Services, an early provider of automated back-office services for brokerage firms.

+In 1974 and 1975, the company was acquired by Control Data Corporation and became Brokerage Transaction Services, Inc. (BTSI).

+In 1976, Davidsohn founded The Davidsohn Group, through which he continued developing trading, clearing, and settlement systems.

+In 2008, the business was renamed Davidsohn Global Technologies, with his son, Joseph Davidsohn, serving as president and chief executive officer.

-Personal life
+Personal life and death

 George Davidsohn attended the American Academy of Dramatic Arts and took part in several Off-Broadway productions.
 He was also an avid baseball fan and had a tryout, as a shortstop, for the Brooklyn Dodgers.
 He and his wife, Denise, had 6 children.

+Davidsohn died on October 16, 2015, at the age of 79.